shanept/node-net-snmp/README.md

  * `securityModel` - The SNMPv3 security model to implement.
 Currently, the only security model that may be used is the User-based Security Model (USM), defaults to `snmp.SecurityModel.USM`.
- * `securityModelOptions` - The options to be passed to the security model constructor.
-This must be an object, the values of which are defined by the security model in place (referenced by the `securityModel` option).

-When using SNMPv3 with the User-based Security Model (USM), the `options` parameter may also accept the following additional items:
  * `username` - The user (principal) on whose behalf the messages are being exchanged.
 If the value is missing, an error is thrown
+ * `UsmOptions` - The options to be passed to the User-based Security Model constructor.
+This must be an object, the values of which are defined by the user-based security model.

+When using SNMPv3 with the User-based Security Model (USM), the `UsmOptions` parameter may also accept the following additional items:
- * `authParams` - Defined by the authentication protocol in use.
+ * `authModel` - The authentication model to use.
- * `privParams` - Defined by the privacy protocol in use (if any).
+ * `privModel` - The privacy model to use, if any.

 ## session.on ("close", callback)